wavexx/rest2web/README.rst

 The plan
 --------

+- Allow external restindex so that plain "rst" files can be re-used/linked in the tree without editing.
+- Integrate aafigure_.
+- Per-directory overrides and defaults.
 - RSS plugin to generate feeds from directories.
-- Per-directory overrides and defaults.
-- Allow external restindex so that plain "rst" files can be re-used/linked in the tree without editing.
+- Remove configobj.
 - Switch all configuration/restindex/uservalues to YaML.
+- Use ``setuptools/pkg_resources``.
 - Use jinja2 for templating.
-- Integrate aafigure_.

 .. _rest2web: http://www.voidspace.org.uk/python/rest2web/